stroemlind/artsinalta/README.md

 ### Content

-* All the information and text given are ficional and made up by the developer for sole purpose to this project.
+* All the information and text given are fictional and made up by the developer for the sole purpose of this project.
 * The fonts for the website are taken from [Google-fonts](https://fonts.google.com/)
 * The icons in the footer are taken from [Fontawesome](https://fontawesome.com/)
 * Information and instruction about the favicon was given by my mentor Tim Nelson